mlb2251/stitch-artifact/README.md

 ### Running Claim 2

 First we will run with averaging over only 3 random seeds.
-From the root of the stitch-artifact repo, run:
+From the root of the stitch-artifact repo, run the following (note the different `cd` path):
 ```
 cd stitch-artifact/stitch_experiments/experiments
 export NUM_SEEDS=3